CSGuides/grad-school-application-guide/_misc/misc.md

 PhD students are often required to complete a preliminary or qualifying examination (typically called “prelims” or “quals”).
 The contents vary from school to school, but this checkpoint typically involves reading or writing a scientific paper, presenting it, and answering questions about it.
 For example, the University of Michigan CSE division typically requires this to be completed by the end of the second year for PhD-track students.
 FIXME: Students think this matters for making decisions but it is largely irrelevant.

-**I am certain that my application is weaker than everyone else’s because (check all that apply):**
+**I am certain that my application is weaker than everyone else’s ...**
+For example, perhaps some or all of these apply to you:

--I was never a teaching assistant
+- I was never a teaching assistant
--My GPA is too low
+- I think My GPA is too low
--I never published a paper
+- I never published a paper
--I never took any graduate classes
+- I never took any graduate classes
--I’m not a native English speaker
+- I’m not a native English speaker
--I didn’t have an undergraduate internship
+- I didn’t have an undergraduate internship
--No professor really likes me or knows me
+- No professor really likes me or knows me
--I’m a member of a group that doesn’t seem to be common in graduate school -My undergraduate school is weaker than many others -I’ve done some course projects but I don’t think that’s research-y enough -I haven’t done any real service work or tutoring
+- I’m a member of a group that doesn’t seem to be common in graduate school
+- My undergraduate school is weaker than many others
+- I’ve done some course projects but I don’t think that’s research-y enough
+- I haven’t done any real service work or tutoring
--I have a mental or physical health concern
+- I have a mental or physical health concern
--My earlier work was on topic X but my recent work is on topic Y -I’ve been out of school for too long
+- My earlier work was on topic X but my recent work is on topic Y
+- I’ve been out of school for too long
--I have done enough for one essay but not enough for two
+- I have done enough for one essay but not enough for two

-… and so on …
+- … and so on …

 Speaking very directly for a moment, in Wes Weimer’s opinion this is felt by every single applicant ever.
 Every single student I have ever advised on this topic, over multiple decades, including the ones who had one or more papers published already (!), thought there were weaknesses in their own applications and were concerned about getting in somewhere.
 This is [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).
 Every single student I have ever advised on this subject has thought “no, there is something uniquely weak about my application”.
-You, dear reader, likely had the immediate reaction of “No, but my application is actually weaker than average because …”.
+You, dear reader, likely had the immediate reaction of “No, but my application is *actually* weaker than average because …”.
 That’s part of what imposter syndrome feels like.
-While I’m sure there is one exception somewhere, every single applicant I have ever encountered has described thinking “No, you see, my application is specifically weak in a way that others generally are not …”
+While I’m sure there is one exception somewhere, every single applicant I have ever encountered has described thinking “No, you see, my application is specifically weak in a way that others generally are not.”

 In the specifics, there is no one-size-fits-all solution to this.
 But in general, there is.
 First, read the section on this guide on how schools make admissions decisions.
 Second, read the section on this guide on how to write application materials, including how to arrange evidence persuasively.
 Then, construct an argument that emphasizes the things you have done.
 This may be harder for some students than others, but if you completed your undergraduate degree, you will have things to talk about.
 When you are laying out your persuasive application essay, highlight the things you can back up with evidence.
 If you took some difficult classes but were never a TA, your essay might focus on your demonstrated ability to succeed at rigorous coursework, read and analyze technical materials, and construct creative solutions to tricky problems.
 If you were a TA but perceive that you took only easy classes, first talk to your advisor about whether those classes were actually that easy, and then second you might structure your essay around your demonstrated ability to break down difficult subjects into their component pieces (analysis), to convey difficult CS material to a wide range of audiences (teaching and office hours), and to supervise undergraduates on independent or less-structured work (guiding team final projects).
 If you spent your time submitting a paper for publication but have low grades as a result, structure your essay around your demonstrated ability to carry out the stages of the research process (identifying an important problem, designing an experiment, carrying it out, analyzing the results, writing them up, etc.).